The Original Everest Basecamp Trek from Jiri

 Day 23: We have a free day in Kathmandu, with time to explore the Nepalese capital's colourful street, markets and temples.

-Day 24: KE Land Only package services end after breakfast.
+Day 24: KE group package services end after breakfast.
 Complimentary airport transfers are provided.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.